mariaelhoudaigui/PCB-Anomaly-Detection/README.md

 # **Description**:
-This project is designed to identify defects on PCB (Printed Circuit Boards) using advanced computer vision and deep learning techniques.
-The application focuses on automating the detection of faults to improve quality control in industrial environments.
-It operates entirely through scripts without requiring a graphical user interface, ensuring efficient and reliable processing.
+This project is designed to identify defects on PCBs (Printed Circuit Boards) using computer vision and deep learning techniques.
+The application automates the detection of faults , improving quality control in industrial environments.

 # **Features**:

-Defect Detection in PCB Images: Analyze static images of PCBs to identify and localize defects, such as missing components, misalignments, or soldering issues.
+- **Defect Detection in PCB Images**: Analyze static images of PCBs to identify and localize defects, including:
+  - **Mouse Bite**: Small irregularities or gaps on the PCB edges.
+  - **Missing Hole**: Missing or incomplete drill holes.
+  - **Short**: Unintended connections between conductive paths.

-Batch Processing: Process multiple images in a single run, generating defect reports for entire datasets.
+- **Batch Processing**: Efficiently process multiple PCB images in a single run, generating reports for entire datasets.

-Exportable Results: Save annotated images and defect logs for further analysis and reporting.
+- **Exportable Results**: Save annotated images with bounding boxes and detailed defect logs for further analysis or reporting.

-High Accuracy: Leverages a fine-tuned YOLOv8 (You Only Look Once) model to ensure precise detection of various types of defects.
+- **High Accuracy**: Leverages a fine-tuned YOLOv8 Nano model trained for 100 epochs, achieving precise detection while maintaining computational efficiency.

+---

 # **Technologies Used**:

-Roboflow: Used for dataset preparation and annotation, creating a high-quality training set.
+- **Roboflow**: Utilized for preparing and annotating the PCB dataset, ensuring high-quality input data for model training.
-YOLOv8 (Ultralytics): A cutting-edge object detection model, fine-tuned on a custom PCB defect dataset for optimal performance.
+- **YOLOv8 (Ultralytics)**: A state-of-the-art object detection model.
+The version (`yolov8n.pt`) was fine-tuned on a custom dataset with 3 defect classes.
-OpenCV: For preprocessing PCB images and post-processing detection results.
+- **OpenCV**: Used for preprocessing PCB images and visualizing detection results.
-Python Scripts: The application is implemented in Python, providing a flexible and script-based workflow for defect detection.